oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_tunnel_security_association_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple TunnelSecurityAssociation resources in Oracle Cloud Infrastructure
-- Lists the tunnel Security Associations information for the specified IPSec Tunnel ID.
+- Lists the tunnel security associations information for the specified IPSec tunnel ID.

 ..
 Aliases